 Rheumatoid arthritis, Lupus, IBD, Crohn’s Disease, MS, Celiac disease, Diabetes type 1, Psoriasis, Hashimoto’s thyroiditis, Myasthenia gravis, Graves’ disease, Basedow’s disease and many more fall into the autoimmune category.
 And like often with western medicine are the symptoms treated with taxing and damaging medications and there is no effort being done to remove or solve the cause of the problem by eliminating triggers.

 Our immune system is what protects us from attacks and unfriendly intruders.
 An autoimmune reaction can develop when the body is continuously fighting something like an infection, allergy, a leaky gut, a lack of nutrients, parasites or stress.
-Because of miscommunication the body starts to attack itself, think of joints, thyroid, brain, skin or the whole body.
-A leaky gut is often the cause and starting point of these reactions.
+Some think that a virus called Epstein Barr virus is the actual causer of autoimmune reactions.
+EBV was discovered in the early 1960’s and there is still not much known about it except that most people are carriers of this virus.
+A leaky gut is also often seen as the cause and starting point of autoimmune reactions.
 Read HERE more about the Leaky Gut Syndrom.

 Drugs and medication used to calm the body are pretty strong and have major side effects.
 Of course these are needed in acute situations but then it is also important to know that we can take back the control over our own bodies and health so the drugs possibly can be reduced or eliminated.
 Calming the inflammation down is the way to get the body back in balance and in peace.